Questions like, “Is cuddling or spooning before marriage a sin?

-She said she is coming over to yours for a few hours, and you are already thinking of how you can go touching her under her clothes?
+She said she is coming over to yours for a few hours, and you are already thinking of how you can do things with him/her.

 Now, I must say that this is way different from being physically attracted to your partner – which is great.

-You are physically attracted to her.
-Of course, you might desire her s*xually.
+You should be physically attracted to him/her.
+Of course, you might desire him/her.

-But you will be sure of your state of heart that you want to honor the Lord, honor her and yourself by waiting till you both get married.
+But you will be sure of your state of heart that you want to honour the Lord, honour her and yourself by waiting till you both get married.

 With a foul intent of the heart, cuddling will set you up to easily move on to those things that you already had in your heart and mind.

-What if you think you have good intent and you have solidly decided in your heart to have no s*xual relations with your partner until marriage?
+What if you think you have good intentions and you have solidly decided in your heart to wait till marriage?

 Is that enough a safe condition to cuddle?

 Self-control might be harder for those who were not celibate in the past before committing to abstinence till marriage.